What is Electronic Visit Verification (EVV)?

 Services administered by the Ohio Department of Developmental Disabilities (DODD) subject to Phase Two EVV implementation include nursing, delegated nursing, and 15-minute unit-based homemaker/personal care services.
 This does NOT include homemaker/personal care billed under the daily rate.
 Services offered through the Self-Empowered Life Funding (SELF) waiver will have EVV introduced in May 2020 as part of Phase Three.
 For phase two, training on the EVV and access to ODM’s EVV system will begin January/February 2019, the system will “go live” May 6, 2019**.
 However, claims will begin to be denied if electronic visits and billing documentation does not match in the summer/fall of 2019.
 ODM is committed to this timeline even if the federal legislation to push back the EVV implementation deadline by one year.

 July 18, 2018 Update

-House Resolution 6042 was passed out of the United States Senate.
-The bill is waiting on a signature from President Trump.
-Once signed, the official implementation date will be moved back to January 1, 2020.
+House Resolution 6042 passed out of the United States Senate.
+The bill waits on the signature of President Trump.
+Once signed, the official implementation date will be moved back to January 1, 2020**.
 The Centers for Medicare and Medicaid Services (CMS) has also begun taking ‘Good Faith Efforts’ applications from states to delay reductions in reimbursement by an additional year.